shigebeyond/jkmvc/doc/orm/relation.md

 ### 6.2 add relation

-Assuming you want to add the relation (by creating a new record in the categories_posts table), you would simply do:
+Assuming you want to add the relation (by creating a new row in the categories_posts table), you would simply do:

 ```
 post.addRelation('categories', category);